Tsun0193/ComputerVision-IC/README.md

 ```

 # Authors
-This repository was made solely by me, based on the experimental project from UETAI-Lab Handwritten Digits Recognizer:
+This repository was made solely by me, based on the experimental project from UETAI-Lab Handwritten Digits Recognizer.

 [Duy Dang](https://github.com/Tsun0193)

 # License